sejuaju/AUTONIX-Frontend/whitepaper/autonix/README.md

 ## JavaScript Modules

 ### `main.js`

 Application entry point that initializes all managers and handles application lifecycle.

 ### `config.js`

 Contains all configuration, constants, and selectors used throughout the application.

 ### `utils.js`

 Reusable utility functions like debounce, smooth scroll, etc.

 ### `notifications.js`

 Notification system that can display success, error, warning, and info messages.

 ### `sidebar.js`

 Manages sidebar, mobile menu, and TOC navigation.

 ### `pagination.js`

 Pagination system for section navigation with complete controls.

 ### `animations.js`

 Manages all animations, scroll effects, and visual feedback.

 ### `navigation.js`

 Smooth scrolling and active navigation highlighting.

 ## CSS Modules

 ### `variables.css`

 CSS custom properties for colors, spacing, typography, etc.

 ### `reset.css`

 CSS reset and base styles for cross-browser consistency.

 ### `layout.css`

 Grid system, flexbox utilities, and basic layout.

 ### `components.css`

 Styling for UI components like buttons, cards, badges, alerts, etc.

 ### `sidebar.css`

 Specific styling for sidebar and navigation.

 ### `sections.css`

 Styling for document sections, header, footer, etc.

 ### `pagination.css`

 Styling for pagination controls and page navigation.

 ## Usage

 ### Development

 1. Edit files in `css/` or `js/` folders as needed
 2. `main.css` and `main.js` will automatically import all modules
 3. Refresh browser to see changes

 ### Adding New Features

 1. Create new file in appropriate folder (`css/` or `js/`)
 2. Import the file in `main.css` or `main.js`
 3. Or create new module and import in files that need it

 ### Customization

 - Edit `variables.css` to change theme and global styling
 - Edit `config.js` to change application behavior
 - Add utility functions in `utils.js`

 ## Browser Support

-- Modern browsers dengan support ES6 modules
+- Modern browsers with ES6 modules support
 - Chrome 61+, Firefox 60+, Safari 10.1+, Edge 16+

 ## Legacy Files

 Files `script.js` and `styles.css` are still there for reference, but are no longer used.
 You can delete them after ensuring all features work properly.

 ## Maintenance Tips